Xanthomonas vasicola pv. vasculorum (bacterial leaf streak of corn)

 Genomic analysis also determined that most isolates from the USA epidemic are related to a single lineage of Argentine strains (Perez-Quintero et al., 2020).
 However, one US isolate was related to a separate group, while one South African isolate was closely related to the US group, so the historical global path of Xvv is still not fully resolved.

 Moisture seems to be an important factor in Xvv infection, and irrigation is a top predictor of bacterial leaf streak infection in maize (Hartman, 2018).
 The temperature range and overwintering habits of Xvv are still not well understood.
 The presence of the disease over several seasons in Nebraska, USA, where temperatures routinely drop below -18°C for extended periods in the winter and exceed 37°C in the summer, suggests that the pathogen can survive in a broad range of temperatures.
-Crop debris is considered the most likely site for pathogen overwintering.
+Crop debris is considered the most likely site for pathogen overwintering as volunteer maize was also found with Xvv in Nebraska, USA.
 Xvv survives in crop debris, but survival is greatly reduced in buried debris or inoculated soil (Ortiz-Castro, 2019).